miosync-masa/Scale-resolved-competition/README.md

 | **Theorem III** (No-Blowup) | Bootstrap + continuation → no minimal blowup scenario | Layer 13 |
 | **K_max Limit Passage** | Arzelà-Ascoli extraction → weak-to-strong gap on limit | Layer 14-15 |

-All 807 statements are organized across 17 layers.
-See [`FULL_THEOREM_REGISTRY.md`](lean4/FULL_THEOREM_REGISTRY.md) for the complete list.
+All 1,007 statements are organized across 17 layers.
+See [`THEOREM_MAP_ANNOTATED.md`](lean4/NSBarrier/THEOREM_MAP_ANNOTATED.md) for the layered guide and [`FULL_THEOREM_REGISTRY.md`](lean4/NSBarrier/FULL_THEOREM_REGISTRY.md) for the complete registry.

+### Backend-Agnostic Architecture

+The upper-layer theorems (closure, bootstrap, continuation, limit passage) are **backend-agnostic**: they apply identically to both T³ and R³ once the corresponding shell projector family is supplied.

+- **T³ backend**: discrete Fourier modes indexed by a `Finset`.
+- **R³ backend**: continuous frequency multipliers on `L²(R³)`, realized as pointwise multiplication by dyadic indicator functions.
+This approach avoids invoking the full Fourier transform machinery (not yet available in Mathlib for `L²(R³)`) while retaining contraction, orthogonality, and Parseval-type decomposition.

+The R³ branch is implemented as a structural mirror of the T³ branch with backend components replaced.
+Upper-layer theorems are not re-proved; they apply directly once the realization chain is instantiated.

 ### Dependency Graph

-The formal proof has 119 files with 274 inter-file dependencies.
-The layer-level architecture:
+The formal proof has 159 files.
+The layer-level architecture (T³ and R³ shared except for backend):

 ```
 Layer 0  Abstract Barrier Core (k⁴ barrier, finite source reduction)